entropyfabric/onboarding/README.md

 - Only organization-scoped onboarding supports the full default configuration.
 - Folder-scoped and project-scoped onboarding require disabling organization-only viewer roles.

----

-At least one `--billing-export-dataset` argument is required.
-Multiple datasets are supported, each requiring its own `--billing-export-dataset` argument.

-The dataset location must match the dataset's actual BigQuery location.

----

-The IAM roles to grant access to BigQuery metadata are enabled by default, so at least one `--bigquery-job-user-project` argument is required.

-To avoid having to provide the argument, turn off BigQuery metadata access with *both* `--bigquery-metadata=false` *and* `--bigquery-jobs=false`.

 <!--  TODO document this in roles list: